 Baroque Ragusa, Beaches & Modica Chocolate

-The arancino came first, warm and soft from a supermarket rosticceria.
-Spinach, rice, mozzarella – all eaten standing up, half
+The arancino came first, warm from a supermarket rosticceria, spinach and rice bound together with mozzarella, eaten standing up outside.

-The arancino came first, warm and soft from a supermarket rosticceria.
-Spinach, rice, mozzarella – all eaten standing up, half
+The arancino came first, warm from a supermarket rosticceria, spinach and rice bound together with mozzarella, eaten standing up outside.

 The road drops gradually toward Ragusa, though it does not feel like an arrival in the usual sense.
 Limestone hills